Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Instabilities in Market Impact Games

-As an example, we consider $K=10$ equally sized blocks from an universe $M=2,000$ assets and set $q=0.05$.
+When $(q_i-q)$ is independent from $M_i$, for all $i$, and the average number of stocks of a cluster tends to infinity when $M$ goes to infinity, the transaction costs level parameter must raise in order to prevent instability.
+As an example, we consider $K=10$ equally sized blocks from an universe of $M=2,000$ assets and set $q=0.05$ where each block has a fixed cross-impact $q_i$.
 With this kind of cross impact matrix, we have $K$ large eigenvalues whose eigenvectors correspond to virtual assets displaying oscillations.
 The optimal trading strategies for stocks belonging to the same block are the same.
 Thus in Figure \ref{fig_mn_arb_block_one} we show the Nash equilibrium for the first asset in each of the $10$ blocks when the two agents are a Market Neutral and an Arbitrageur.
 The oscillations are evident, as expected, in all traded assets.

 We now study how the critical value $\theta^*$ varies when the number of assets increases for different structures of the cross impact matrix and therefore of the liquidity factors.
 Comparing different matrix structures is not straightforward since the critical value depends on the values of the matrix elements.
 To this end we consider the set of symmetric cross impact matrices of $M$ assets having one on the diagonal and fixed sum of the off diagonal elements.
 More precisely let $h\in \R$, then we introduce for each $M$ the set